holecekales/Cortex/README.md

 # Experiments in IoT

 ## Todo:
-* Error handling on the sockets?
+* some kind of total of something?

 **Fix https and wss**
 * I think I need to get a cert?

-* If the data is older than 2 hours, we should delete the data from sampleData - it means that the data is completely irrelevant.
+* Error handling on the sockets?

 **On the backend**
 - Meassure when I last talked to the device